DVMirchev/StaticAnalyzerXML/README.md

 # StaticAnalyzerXML

-Viewer for VS C++ static analyzer .xml files
+Viewer for Microsoft Visual Studio C++ static analyzer .xml files

 MSVC compiler have the /analze option to run static analysis:

 https://msdn.microsoft.com/en-us/library/ms173498.aspx

 to save this report to a .xml file the option /analyze:log filename is provided.
 This program is a viewer for those .xml files.
 # How to create the XML files?

 I'll use SQLite as example (sorry, nothing personal)